phac-nml/biohansel/docs/source/user-docs/input.rst

 Subtype Metadata Table (Optional)
 #################################

-Optionally you can select a subtype metadata information table to include subtype metadata along with the subtyping results created with BioHansel.
+Optionally you can select a subtype metadata information table to include subtype metadata along with the subtyping results created with biohansel.
 Metadata tables must be in a tab-delimited format to correctly work.
 The file extension for your metadata table should be **.tsv** if at all possible or you may end up with an error and no analysis results.

 To add a metadata table to the analysis you will add the argument `-M <metadata_scheme.tsv>` to any other analysis command.
 There are no requirements for the number of columns or the content of each of the columns on the metadata table so long as the first column is labeled as "subtype".